Swampscott elementary school principal comes out as transgender

-SWAMPSCOTT, Mass.
-(WHDH) — The principal at Stanley Elementary School in Swampscott announced that they are transgender and will be transitioning into a woman.
+SWAMPSCOTT, MA (WHDH) - The principal at Stanley Elementary School in Swampscott announced that they are transgender and will be transitioning into a woman.

 Shannon Daniels, 52, said recent personal and professional challenges helped them realize they are transgender.
-They said they feel most comfortable presenting as a woman.
+Daniels said they feel most comfortable presenting as a woman.

 Daniels and Swampscott Superintendent Pamela Angelakis sent letters to the school community explaining the change, along with advice on how to discuss it with children.
 Daniels said they will work to ensure this does not have a “negative impact” on the school’s community.